TheresaFregoso/belly-button-challenge/README.md

-# belly-button-challenge
+# Intro to JavaScript Visualizations - the belly-button-challenge
-Module 14 Challenge
+## Module 14 Challenge